White House Visitors Office: Tickets and methods

 The Egg Roll in particular is an important function of the office; as one former director of the office stated, "It's the single most high-profile event that takes place at the White House each year, and the White House and the first lady are judged on how well they put it on."
 Carol McCain, director of the White House Visitors Office from 1981 to 1987, added participatory activities and doubled the size of the crowds attending the Easter Egg Roll.
 Later, director Ellie Schafer and First Lady Michelle Obama changed the Egg Roll procedure to have a lottery system for gaining access and to allow more people to participate.
-The lack of a director of the office in time for the April 2017 Egg Roll was seen as symptomatic of the disorganization of the incoming administration of that time.
+The lack of a director of the office in time for the April 2017 Egg Roll was seen as symptomatic of the disorganization of the incoming Donald Trump Administration of that time.

-In April 1995 the current White House Visitor Center facility was opened in the Herbert C. Hoover Building, two blocks from the White House.
+In April 1995, the current White House Visitor Center facility was opened in the Herbert C. Hoover Building, two blocks from the White House.
 The daily tour ticket distribution place was moved there, with exhibits meant to spend the time until one's tour slot had come about.
 The yearly run rate for visitors was now at 1.25 million, with as always demand exceeding supply.
 By 1997, ticket scalping was a persistent problem, with scalpers getting from $5 to $50 a throw.

-Early in the George W. Bush administration, White House officials cracked down on commercialized tours trying to get into the building as well as people late getting to their tour slot.
-Comparison were made against the more lenient policies of the Clinton administration.
+Early in the George W. Bush administration, White House officials cracked down on commercialized tours trying to get into the building and people late getting to their tour slot.
+Comparisons were made against the more lenient policies of the Clinton administration.

-On July 22, 2012, the main White House Visitor Center facility closed for an extensive renovation process with the goal of including new exhibit galleries, interactive exhibits and improved visitor services.
-On July 28, a temporary visitor center opened near the Ellipse Visitor Pavilion at the intersection of 15th and E Street and it remained open until the main visitor center reopened on September 13, 2014.
+On July 22, 2012, the main White House Visitor Center facility closed for an extensive renovation process, to include new exhibit galleries, interactive exhibits and improved visitor services.
+On July 28, a temporary visitor center opened near the Ellipse Visitor Pavilion at the intersection of 15th and E Street.
+It remained open until the main visitor center reopened on September 13, 2014.